Azure/azure-sphere-samples/Samples/PrivateNetworkServices/README.md

    Received "<last-received-line>"
    ```

-This sample server has a simple 16-character input buffer.
-If you send more data, the Output window in Visual Studio may show: "Input data overflow.
-Discarding 16 characters."
+The sample server can hold 15 characters.
+If another character arrives before a newline has been received, the existing characters will be discarded and the newly-arrived character will be placed at the start of the buffer.
+The Output window in Visual Studio will display:

+`Input data overflow.
+Discarding 15 characters.`